davidwalschots/davidwalschots.github.io/_posts/2024-01-05-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 ## Postscript

-On [LinkedIn](https://www.linkedin.com/posts/davidwalschots_model-binding-away-from-primitive-obsession-activity-7148983228836560897-Gq6C) [Torben Koch Pløen](https://www.linkedin.com/in/torbenkochploeen/) mentioned [Vogen](https://github.com/SteveDunn/Vogen) which is a source code generator for generating Value Objects with `TypeConverter` and `System.Text.Json` support.
-It's definitely worth checking out!
+On [LinkedIn](https://www.linkedin.com/posts/davidwalschots_model-binding-away-from-primitive-obsession-activity-7148983228836560897-Gq6C) [Torben Koch Pløen](https://www.linkedin.com/in/torbenkochploeen/) mentioned [Vogen](https://github.com/SteveDunn/Vogen) which is a source code generator for generating value objects with `TypeConverter` and `System.Text.Json` support.
+Although Vogen doesn't seem to solve the case with objects containing multiple pieces of data (e.g. a `Week` represented as `"2023-W14"` being converted to a `Week(ushort, byte)`), it's definitely worth checking out for the common singleton case!

 ## Comments